-1. Explain how the price-specie-flow mechanism operates to maintain balanced trade between countries.
-What are the assumptions that are critical to the mechanism's successful operation?

-2. Why was a positive trade balance so important to Mercantilists?
-In Mercantilist thinking, why did a positive trade balance not result in domestic inflation and a loss of international competitiveness?

-3. What were the critical foundations of Mercantilist thought?
+- 1. Explain how the price-specie-flow mechanism operates to maintain balanced trade between countries.
+What are the assumptions that are critical to the mechanism's successful operation? - 2.
+Why was a positive trade balance so important to Mercantilists?
+In Mercantilist thinking, why did a positive trade balance not result in domestic inflation and a loss of international competitiveness? - 3.
+What were the critical foundations of Mercantilist thought?
 What trade policies resulted from this way of thinking?

-4. Explain what is meant by a zero-sum game, and why it was central to Mercantilist thinking.
-Then, explain how Smith's idea of absolute advantage altered the nature of the "game."

-5. (a) Why did the Mercantilists think that a situation where a country's exports exceed its imports is a "favorable" situation for the country?
-Briefly, what policies would a Mercantilist recommend in order to generate such a "favorable" situation?

-(b) What was the "price-specie-flow doctrine" and how did it undermine Mercantilist thinking?
-Why would a situation where the demands for traded goods are "inelastic" with respect to price changes pose a problem for the "price-specie-flow doctrine" in its attack on Mercantilist thinking?

-- B. Multiple-Choice Questions

-- 6. In the price-specie-flow doctrine, a deficit country will gold, and this gold flow will ultimately lead to in the deficit country's exports.

-- a. lose; a decrease

-- b. lose; an increase

-- c. gain; a decrease

-- d. gain; an increase

-- 7. In the Mercantilist view of international trade (in a two-country world),

-a. both countries could gain from trade at the same time, but the distribution of the gains depended upon the terms of trade.

-- b. both countries could gain from trade at the same time, and the terms of trade were of no consequence for the distribution of the gains. - c. neither country could ever gain from trade. - d. one country's gain from trade was associated with a loss for the other country. - 8.
+- 4. Explain what is meant by a zero-sum game, and why it was central to Mercantilist thinking.
+Then, explain how Smith's idea of absolute advantage altered the nature of the "game." - 5. (a) Why did the Mercantilists think that a situation where a country's exports exceed its imports is a "favorable" situation for the country?
+Briefly, what policies would a Mercantilist recommend in order to generate such a "favorable" situation? - (b) What was the "price-specie-flow doctrine" and how did it undermine Mercantilist thinking?
+Why would a situation where the demands for traded goods are "inelastic" with respect to price changes pose a problem for the "price-specie-flow doctrine" in its attack on Mercantilist thinking? - 6.
+During the 2016 campaigns for nomination for president of the United States, the point was frequently made that the United States was losing from trade with any given country if the United States had a trade deficit with that country.
+Using material from this chapter, assess this position. - B. Multiple-Choice Questions - 7.
+In the price-specie-flow doctrine, a deficit country will gold, and this gold flow will ultimately lead to in the deficit country's exports. - a. lose; a decrease - b. lose: an increase - c. gain; a decrease - d. gain; an increase - 8.
+In the Mercantilist view of international trade (in a two-country world), - a. both countries could gain from trade at the same time, but the distribution of the gains depended upon the terms of trade. - b. both countries could gain from trade at the same time, and the terms of trade were of no consequence for the distribution of the gains. - c. neither country could ever gain from trade. - d. one country's gain from trade was associated with a loss for the other country. - 9.
 According to the labor theory of value, - a. the value of labor is determined by its value in production. - b. the value of a good is determined by the amount of labor with which each unit of capital in an industry works. - c. the price of a good A compared to the price of good B bears the same relationship as the relative amounts of labor used in producing each good.